 To produce hemp, you first need to be licensed or authorized under a State hemp program, a Tribal hemp program, or the USDA hemp program.
 The program you are licensed under depends on the location of your hemp growing facility.

 The first step is to reach out to your local State department of agriculture or tribal government to see if they have a production plan that has been submitted to or approved by USDA.
-To find the contact information for your State, please review the Grower Contacts for Hemp Information (pdf)
+To find the contact information for your State or tribe, please review the Grower Contacts for Hemp Information (pdf).
+USDA licensed producers should contact AMS directly at email@example.com.

 Status of Submitted Plans - This table summarizes the status of State and Tribal hemp production plans that are pending approval or have been approved.